FrierenZk/WarmRoast/README.md

 ### How to Run ###

+    //run with thread fillter "Server thread"
     java WarmRoast-1.0-SNAPSHOT.jar com.sk89q.warmroast.WarmRoast --thread "Server thread"

-* Or execute this command with thread is set by default to "Server thread"
+    //or execute this command with filter is set by default to "Server thread" java -jar WarmRoast-1.0-SNAPSHOT.jar

+    //other parameters
-    java -jar WarmRoast-1.0-SNAPSHOT.jar
+    java -jar WarmRoast-1.0-SNAPSHOT.jar [options]

 Parameters
 ----------